So You Want To Be An eBay Consignment Seller?

 Along the way I learned a few things:

 Keep Your Inventory Firmly In Hand.
 Several lucrative contracts slipped away because I did not get the client to a) sign the contract and b) turn over the inventory.
 One contract I sorely miss was three pallets of HP laser printer cartridges.
 With an MSRP of around $150, and a "sell these for $50" client request, I was pretty sure these were going to be a winner.
-Until I came back to pick them up and found them all gone!!
-The owner, my client, had gotten a better offer from someone else and shipped everything out!!
-Potentially $1500 commission for me... gone... just like that!
+When I came back to pick them up, they were gone!!
+The owner, my potential client, had gotten a better offer from someone else and shipped everything out!!
+A possible $1500 commission for me... gone... just like that!

 Lesson: Get that contract signed, and while the contract may allow the owner to cancel the deal, there should be an early termination fee to cover your time and expenses.